 Honestly, I expected to hate the app and the learning aspect.
 I thought it was going to be too ‘woo woo’ for me and that I would turn off.
 However, it somehow struck the right chord with me; it certainly emphasized wellness, but it also used science and logic – and that’s what sucked me in.
 I am a person who loves learning and I love learning about how we learn and grow.
 So, the daily lessons were engaging to me – not dorky.

 My challenge now becomes how to travel with my new knowledge.
-When I travel, I’m eating out all the time, I get wined and dined from tourism boards, I sleep less, I am more stressed due to the fact that travel for me is work, and I have no routine when I travel.
+When I travel, I eat out all the time, I get wined and dined on tourism boards, I sleep less, I am more stressed due to the fact that travel for me is work, and I have no routine when I travel.

 So far, on the trips I have taken (Alaska, Sedona, Grand Junction), I have sort of half-heartedly continued to track my calories and read the daily lessons.
 I still make pretty healthy eating choices at restaurants though.
 Plus, I still tried to control my breakfast and lunch calories pretty closely.
 In fact, I often took instant oatmeal packets with me to ensure I could get a filling but low-calorie breakfast.